VUMat/flxn-devops-challenge/README.md

 # Description:

+This repository demonstrates an automated GitHub Actions CI/CD pipeline that builds a containerized Python web application, checks code quality, scans for vulnerabilities, and deploys to GKE Kubernetes using Helm.
+It also includes a list of potential improvements for further optimization.

 This repository has a Python Flask web application, app.py, that creates a connection to a SQLite database and returns the total number of visits to the homepage.
 The application runs on port 5000 and is set to debug mode.